Exosome Characterization & Quality Analytics

 Overview

-At Creative BioMart Microbe, we provide comprehensive exosome characterization and quality analytics services tailored specifically for microbial extracellular vesicles (mEVs), including bacterial outer membrane vesicles (OMVs), probiotic-derived exosomes, and phage-derived vesicles.
+At Creative BioMart Microbe, we provide comprehensive exosome characterization and quality analytics services tailored specifically for microbial extracellular vesicles (mEVs), including bacterial outer membrane vesicles (OMVs), Gram-positive membrane vesicles (MVs), probiotic-derived EVs, fungal/yeast EVs, and phage-derived vesicles.
 Our platform is built on MISEV2023 and ISEV best-practice guidelines, delivering critical quality attributes (CQAs) that support clients from early discovery through process development, CMC documentation, and regulatory filing.
 Unlike generic mammalian EV service providers, we have optimized every protocol for microbial membrane compositions—quantifying LPS, outer membrane proteins (OMP), and lipoteichoic acids (LTA) with validated assays that reflect the true biophysical and biochemical identity of microbial exosomes.

 Schematic overview of the tiered exosome characterization and quality analytics platform.